Who’s At Fault In A Multi-Car Accident?

-It is extremely likely to be badly hurt and extremely difficult to determine fault in multi-vehicle crashes, which is why having an experienced multi-vehicle accident attorney can be crucial in proving your case.
+It is extremely likely to be badly hurt and extremely difficult to determine who’s at fault in multi-car accident, which is why having an experienced multi-vehicle accident attorney can be crucial in proving your case.

 July 16, 2021: Multi-vehicle crash with injuries at Michigan Road and 62nd Street, Indianapolis

 July 15, 2021: One person died after a driver ran a red light on Morris Street, Indianapolis, and collided with a truck and another car.

 July 12, 2021: A semi-truck driver died in a multiple-vehicle crash on the southbound lanes of I-65 after failing to yield to slowing or stopped traffic.
 This accident involved 4 semi-trucks and a passenger vehicle.

 June 14, 2021: A Miata traveling south in the left lane of I-65 crossed into the right lane and side-swiped a Chevrolet Tahoe.
 The Tahoe lost control and traveled across the median into the northbound lanes, where it collided with a Greyhound bus.
 There were 2 fatalities in this crash.

 March 25, 2021: A Freightliner pulling a tanker trailer northbound on I-65 sideswiped a GMC van before crossing the median and hitting two trailers being pulled by a Volvo semi-truck.
 The Freightliner driver died at the scene.

 February 19, 2021: In the eastbound lanes of I-90/84, a Prius driver lost control and crashed into a semi, which then sideswiped a Chrysler van.